-She wished Marci was there to do that one proper justice.
-But she was off doing her first interview with a Harlem reporter, a friend of Mrs. Wilson’s, her client’s mother alongside her.
+She also wished Marci was there to do that question proper justice.
+But she was off doing her first interview with a Harlem reporter, her client’s mother alongside her.
 So she and Matt touched each other’s hands, and he flicked his fingers, and tilted his head when she looked at it.

 She briefly considered just how vicious she wanted to be, and settled for, “Well, I’ve always thought our current President was a bit of a coward, but I would’ve thought he would’ve done the right thing in this case.”

 Many honestly looked a little shocked when the word “coward” came out.
 It wasn’t really the done thing to use it to describe Matthew Ellis anymore.
 It had been used all the time during his first term, but after he’d nearly been dropped into flames on live TV, there’d been the feeling the insult ought to be retired.

 But Foggy continued, “I’m sorry, but I can call him nothing else.
 This situation should be in black and white.
 Ross should’ve been out of a job before midnight last night.
 He should have been out of a job as soon as that footage leaked, and the President should be before a Congressional committee right now, answering questions about how he let one of his men imprison four people, three of them American citizens, without trial, lawyers, or even disclosure to the public of where they were.
 That they haven’t called him before one is cowardice on their part too.”

 “Ms. Nelson,” said Many, now looking all too intrigued, “are you insinuating that there was a conspiracy within the Ellis Administration related to this?”